Tokyo-Kyoto-Osaka 10-Day Itinerary

 Afternoon

-• Explore Shinjuku and grab a bite.
+• Explore Shinjuku during the day and grab a bite.
+Spots like Shinjuku Gyoen National Garden are perfect for unwinding, especially after a packed itinerary in the days leading up!
 Please note that Shinjuku station is massive and it is very easy to get lost.
 Make sure you take the right exit when exiting the station to save you some time.

 Evening